-Silverback gorilla trekking welcome you to Uganda, Rwanda and Congo.
-Rich captivating safari destinations most popular for the unique mountain gorilla tours, which can only be watched deep in Africa’s forested jungles of Bwindi impenetrable forest in Uganda, Volcanoes national park in Rwanda and Virunga national park in DR Congo.
+Maranatha Tours & Travel welcomes you for silverback gorilla tours in Uganda, Rwanda and DR Congo.
+Rich captivating safari destinations most popular for the unique mountain gorilla safaris, which can only be watched deep in Africa’s forested jungles of Bwindi impenetrable forest in Uganda, Volcanoes national park in Rwanda and Virunga national park in DR Congo.

 Explore East Africa with carefully planned tour itineraries to deliver custom exciting safari holidays based on each client’s personal interests.
 Are you planning a short gorilla excursion?, Want to combine your gorilla safari with an exciting mixture of wildlife viewing, chimpanzee tracking, white water rafting, birding, golden monkey tracking, mountain hiking or cultural adventure?, Visit Rwanda Uganda and Congo combined?.
 We offer our clients complete flexibility and power to decide your perfect gorilla tour in Africa with an added advantage of advice from our expert tour reservation team.

 Feel free to select from our assorted comprehensive safari itineraries provided on our website, or read through to get some ideas for your perfect trip, and contact us to help you put your ideas together to come up with your personal itinerary.
 Our tour pricing system is completely flexible, offering visitor’s alternative to choose from budget, deluxe or luxury tours packages hence giving you an affordable safari choice.

 At Maranatha Tours and Travel, we believe that every holiday should be an adventure to learn and experience new things.
 Safaris with us provide the perfect combination of excitement, education, relaxation, safety, and comfort.
 Feel free to call us on +256 772 636412 for direct contact with our travel consultants.